Astronomy: Post-classical

+With the arrival of Hellenistic astronomy in India through trade and cultural contacts, Indian astronomy entered a new phase during the early centuries CE.
+Earlier indigenous traditions, such as those recorded in the Vedāṅga Jyotiṣa, provided calendrical foundations, while Greek astronomical models were later integrated by scholars including Āryabhaṭa, Varāhamihira, and Brahmagupta. Āryabhaṭa notably improved methods for calculating planetary motions and eclipses.
+In the later medieval period, the Kerala school contributed to astronomy through refined observational practices and more accurate planetary and eclipse calculations.

 Portrait of Alfraganus in the Compilatio astronomica, 1493.
 Islamic astronomers collected and translated Indian, Persian and Greek texts, adding their own work.

 Astronomy flourished in the medieval Islamic world.
 Astronomical observatories were established there by the early 9th century.
 In 964, the Andromeda Galaxy, the largest galaxy in the Local Group, was described by the Persian Muslim astronomer Abd al-Rahman al-Sufi in his Book of Fixed Stars.
 The SN 1006 supernova, the brightest apparent magnitude stellar event in the last 1000 years, was observed by the Egyptian Arabic astronomer Ali ibn Ridwan and Chinese astronomers in 1006.
 Iranian scholar Al-Biruni observed that, contrary to Ptolemy, the Sun's apogee (highest point in the heavens) was mobile, not fixed.
 Arabic astronomers introduced many Arabic names now used for individual stars.

 The ruins at Great Zimbabwe and Timbuktu may have housed astronomical observatories.
 In Post-classical West Africa, astronomers studied the movement of stars and relation to seasons, crafting charts of the heavens and diagrams of orbits of the other planets based on complex mathematical calculations.
 Songhai historian Mahmud Kati documented a meteor shower in 1583.

 In medieval Europe, Richard of Wallingford (1292–1336) invented the first astronomical clock, the Rectangulus which allowed for the measurement of angles between planets and other astronomical bodies, as well as an equatorium called the Albion which could be used for astronomical calculations such as lunar, solar and planetary longitudes.
 Nicole Oresme (1320–1382) discussed evidence for the rotation of the Earth.
 Jean Buridan (1300–1361) developed the theory of impetus, describing motions including of the celestial bodies.

 For over six centuries (from the recovery of ancient learning during the late Middle Ages into the Enlightenment), the Roman Catholic Church gave more financial and social support to the study of astronomy than probably all other institutions.
 Among the Church's motives was finding the date for Easter.

+Copernicus

+During the Renaissance, Nicolaus Copernicus proposed a heliocentric model of the solar system.
+While his model maintained circular orbits, it was sufficient to calculate the size of planetary orbits and their period.
+The appealing simplicity of Copernican astronomy led to its adoption among astronomers even before it was confirmed by Galileo's telescopic observations in the 1600s.